brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

     # feature item loop
     - name : "Ransomware Negotiator"
-      icon : "fas fa-comments-question-check"
+      icon : "fas fa-comments-dollar"
-      content : "Highly experienced ransomware negotiators, who have deployed against organised crime groups, recognised hacker groups and bad actors, we are positioned to help you in your time of need."
+      content : "Our ransomware negotiators, have deployed against recognised hacker groups and bad actors, so we are positioned to help you in your time of need."

 ######################### Service #####################